AdityaKumarThakur12/hackathon-3/readme.md

-# 🚀 Anti-Resume Job Platform

-> *Redefining hiring for the bold, the brilliant, and the underestimated.*

-This isn't just another job portal.
-It's a **rebellion** against resumes, keywords, and hiring biases.
-Candidates prove themselves through **real-world challenges**, and companies post **real tasks**, not vague HR fluff.

-No more keyword-stuffed resumes.
-No more guessing culture fits.
-No more hidden salaries.
-This is **hiring reimagined**.

----

 ## 🧠 Platform Variants

 We built **two powerful versions** of the Anti-Resume Job Platform to test the limits of modern tech stacks.
 Both share the same bold philosophy, but differ under the hood: